CristinaLofqvist/stina-Lo/README.md

 -->

-  * 🔭 I’m currently a student for the second year in the webdeveloper program at Sweden Mid univeristy.
+  * 🔭 Graduated from webdeveloper program at Sweden Mid univeristy.
   * 👯 I am a collaborater on a React library
   * 🌱 I’m currently learning C#
   * 📫 How to reach me: cristina.lofqvist@gmail.com